ewashington1/MyMovies/README.md

 - The Movie Database API: An API that provides movie and TV show data.
 - Firebase Firestore: A NoSQL cloud database for storing and syncing data in real-time.
 - Vercel: A platform for deploying and hosting web applications.

-## Deployment

-The app is deployed on Vercel.
-You can access it at [https://mymovies-lcf2x3ua0-ewashington1.vercel.app].